ThrowTheSwitch/Ceedling/plugins/dependencies/README.md

   - `:none` -- This tells Ceedling that the code is already included in the project.
   - `:zip` -- This tells Ceedling that we want to unpack a zip file to our source path.
   - `:git` -- This tells Ceedling that we want to clone a git repo to our source path.
+  - `:svn` -- This tells Ceedling that we want to checkout a subversion repo to our source path.
+  - `:custom` -- This tells Ceedling that we want to use a custom command or commands to fetch the code.
 - `:source` -- This is the path or url to fetch code when using the zip or git method.
-- `:revision` -- This is the specific tag or hash that you wish to retrieve.
+- `:tag`/`:branch` -- This is the specific tag or branch that you wish to retrieve (git only. optional).
+- `:hash` -- This is the specific SHA1 hash you want to fetch (git only. optional).
+- `:revision` -- This is the specific revision you want to fetch (svn only. optional).

 Environment Variables